Compare ETS

 Free allocation: ~90% of allowances were allocated for free.

-PHASE THREE:
+PHASE 3:

-Auctioning: The main method of distributing allowances, accounting for up to 57% of the cap.
-Of the share of allowances to be auctioned, 88% were distributed to Member States based on verified 2005 or average 2005 to 2007 emissions; 10% were allocated between 16 lower-income Member States under the solidarity provision; and the remaining 2% were allocated between the Member States that had reduced their emissions by at least 20% compared to the applicable base year under the Kyoto Protocol.
+Auctioning: The main method of distributing allowances was via auction, accounting for up to 57% of the cap.
+Of the share of allowances to be auctioned, 88% were distributed to Member States based on verified 2005 or average 2005 to 2007 emissions; 10% were allocated among 16 lower-income Member States under the solidarity provision; and the remaining 2% were allocated between the Member States that had reduced their emissions by at least 20% compared to the applicable base year under the Kyoto Protocol.

-Free allocation: A significant volume of allowances was allocated for free to address the risk of carbon leakage, based on sectors-specific performance benchmarks.
+Free allocation: A significant volume of allowances was allocated for free to address the risk of carbon leakage, based on sector-specific performance benchmarks.
 As the demand for free allowances exceeded the volume of allowances available, the free allocation of each installation was subject to a uniform cross-sectoral correction factor — which was revised in 2017.

 Power: Auctioning, with an optional transitional free allocation for the modernisation and diversification of electricity generation in ten lower-income Member States.
-At the end of Phase 3, eligible Member States could decide to continue using this option in Phase 4 (2021 to 2030), monetize remaining allowances, or transfer them to the Modernisation Fund, created under the EU ETS in 2018.
+At the end of Phase 3, eligible Member States could decide to continue using this option in Phase 4, monetize remaining allowances, or transfer them to the Modernisation Fund, created under the EU ETS 1 in 2018.

 Industry: Free allocation based on sector-specific performance benchmarks, which reflect an average emissions intensity per unit of product of the most efficient 10% of installations in each sector.
 The European Commission established 54 benchmarks in 2011, using 2007 and 2008 activity data and literature sources (when data was missing).
 Sectors deemed at risk of carbon leakage received free allocation at 100% of the relevant benchmark.
 Sub-sectors deemed not at risk of carbon leakage had free allocation reduced gradually from 80% of the respective benchmark in 2013 to 30% by 2020.